All Episodes

 But the deal breaker was no way to smoke cigars in there.

-So I, Well, I didn't even yes, I moved to the upper.
+So I, well, I didn't even, yes, I moved to the upper, it was not the upper west side.

-It was it was on it was on the border.
+It was, it was on, it was on the border.

-I mean, Zaybars was a trek.
+I mean, Zabar's was a trek.

-It was not, it was, it was well, it was it was West 60th Street.
+It was not, it was, it was, well, it was, it was West 60th Street.

-No, it was it was right across the street from Fordham.
+No, it was, it was right across the street from Fordham, right across the street from Fordable Law School.

 Exactly right.

-Um, and and Lincoln Center was exactly right there.
+And Lincoln Center was exactly right there.

 Great doorman, guy named Otis.

-He's gonna be do you know what I saw?
+Do you know what I saw?

-Do you know what I said?
+Do you know what I saw?

-I think Rove mentioned this on Fox News, that Obama has resisted renovating the Oval Office as much for security upgrades.
+I think Rove mentioned this on Fox News: that Obama has resisted renovating the Oval Office as much for security upgrades.

-The Nixon tapes, the 18-minute gap are from the executive office building, in addition to the Oval Office.
+The Nixon tapes, the 18-minute gap, are from the executive office building in addition to the Oval Office.

-But many of the tapes that got Nixon in trouble were recorded in the office he had, every president does over the old executive office building.
+But many of the tapes that got Nixon in trouble were recorded in the office he had.

 The West Wing's a tiny place, really, when you consider all the people that are in there.

-It's really cramped.
+It's cramped.

-And Obama's renovated it with uh new carpet and wallpaper and stuff, but it needs to be completely renovated.
+And Obama's renovated it with new carpet and wallpaper and stuff, but it needs to be completely renovated.

-Uh well, his family will use it.
+His family will use it.

 That plane's used for his business.

-Snurdley says what happens to his plane.
+Snurdley said, what happens to his plane?

 He has to fly Air Force One.